 Edelman Canada’s Digital Digest is a weekly bundle of links, served up on Edelman Canada’s Our Ideas blog.
 It’s also available by email.
 If you know someone who would like to be added to the mailing list, have any questions or just want to share some thoughts on anything you read here, email me.
 Let’s get a conversation going.

 Digital Digest: What Edelman Canada is reading in digital marketing, technology and strategy.
-Fresh links served up Fridays.
-This week’s edition of Digital Digest was edited by Adam Weitner, Jill De Larzac, and Jeff Lang-Weir.
+Fresh links served up weekly.
+This edition of Digital Digest was edited by Caitlin Stewart, Jill Pastirik, Rob Small, Emily Miller and Matt Beck.

 There’s engaging your audiences, and then there’s engaging them.
 With the surging popularity of live content and creation of immersive realities, it feels like we’re inching ever closer to the Holodeck (For you non-nerds: the fictional virtual reality facility in Star Trek).
 While the new normal of digital engagement means that there have never been more opportunities for brands to interact closely and in real-time with their fans, the stakes have never been higher.
 The only thing worse than your message falling flat with audiences, is your message falling flat in virtual reality.
 From the Poké-hysteria (we couldn’t help ourselves) to a VR pop-up store in space, this week we take a look at brands venturing beyond the final frontiers of online engagement.